ahmadabdalla/bicep-registry-modules/avm/res/dev-center/project/README.md

 ### Parameter: `pools.devBoxDefinition.sku`

 The SKU configuration for the dev box definition.
+See "https://learn.microsoft.com/en-us/rest/api/devcenter/administrator/skus/list-by-subscription?view=rest-devcenter-administrator-2024-02-01" for more information about SKUs.

 - Required: Yes
 - Type: object